Version Control for Data

 Version Control for Data#

 We discussed that version controlling the components of evolving projects could help to make work more organised, efficient, collaborative, and reproducible.
-Many scientific projects, however, do not only contain code, manuscripts, or other small-sized files.
-Many projects contain larger files such as (input) data or analysis results, which can change or be updated in a project just like other components like code and manuscripts.
-The reproducibility aspect of a scientific project can improve a lot if we can track the subset or version of data a certain analysis or result is based upon.
+Many scientific projects, however, do not only contain code, manuscripts, or other small-sized files, but contain larger files such as large datasets, analysis results, or binary files (presentations, manuscripts, pdfs) which can change or be updated in a project just like other small sized text components.
+In this chapter, we discuss why and how to do data versioning, especially why Git is not well suited for data versioning and what we can be done about it.

 Importance of Version Controlling Data#

 Such dynamic processes are excellent and beneficial for science as they ensure that data is usable and up-to-date, but they can be confusing if they are not adequately documented.
 If a dataset that is the basis for computing a scientific result changes without version control, reproducibility can be threatened: results may become invalid, or scripts that are based on file names that change between versions can break.
-Especially if original data gets replaced with new data with no version control in place, the original results of the analysis may not be reproduced.
-Therefore, version controlling data and other large files in a similar way to version controlling code or manuscripts can help ensure the reproducibility of a project and capture the provenance of results;that is “the precise subset and version of data a set of result originates from”.
+Especially if original data gets replaced with new data without version control in place, the original results of the analysis may not be reproduced.
+Therefore, version controlling data and other large files in a similar way to version controlling code or manuscripts can help ensure the reproducibility of a project and capture the provenance of results; that is “the precise subset and version of data a set of result originates from”.
 Together with all other components of a research project, data identified in precise versions is part of the research outcome.
+The reproducibility aspect of a scientific project can improve a lot if we can track the subset or version of data a certain analysis or result is based upon.

 Challenges in Version Controlling Data#

-As long as the files to version control are small in size and can be stored in a few
+As long as the files to version control are small in size, not too numerous and can be stored in a few

 csv or character separated files, tools such as Git are appropriate.

-When you work, share, and collaborate on large, potentially binary files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
-This is because most version control tools - such as Git - are not well suited to handle large binary data.
-As a Git repository stores every version of every file that is added to it, large files that undergo regular modifications can inflate the size of a·project significantly.
+However, when you work, share, and collaborate on large, potentially binary files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
 If others try to clone your repository or fetch/pull to update it locally, it will take longer to do this if it contains larger files that have been versioned and modified.

 Tools for Version Controlling Data#